Usage Guide#

 anira::InferenceHandler inference_handler(pp_processor, inference_config);

 If you want to define a custom context configuration, you can do so by creating an instance of the anira::ContextConfig structure.
-This structure allows you to define the behaviour of the thread pool, by specifying the number of threads.
+This structure allows you to define the behaviour of the thread pool — the number of threads and how idle threads wait for new work — as well as the log level of anira and its inference backends.

 // Use the existing anira::InferenceConfig and anira::PrePostProcessor instances